afsanab/afsanab/README.md

 # 🚀 Afsana Bhuiyan

 ## 👋 About Me
  Hi, I'm Afsana!
-I’m a software engineer with a strong focus on full-stack development and data analytics.
+I’m a fullstack developer with a strong focus on data.
 I build interactive web applications using React, Node.js, and Flask, and leverage Python, SQL, and data visualization to uncover patterns and create tools that make information intuitive and actionable.
 My experience spans both frontend and backend development—designing user-facing interfaces, building APIs, and integrating analytics that turn data into insight.
 I’m driven by curiosity, problem-solving, and the challenge of creating practical, meaningful solutions.
 Outside of work, I enjoy reading, hiking, and exploring new cafes.
 ## 🛠 Tech Stack